wikty/docs/python/test/unittest.md

 python -m unittest discover project_directory "*_test.py"

 ## test skipping and expected failures
 Unittest supports skipping individual test methods and even whole classes of tests.
-In addition, it supports marking a test as an ¡°expected failure,¡± a test that is broken and will fail, but shouldn¡¯t be counted as a failure on a TestResult.
+In addition, it supports marking a test as an â€œexpected failure,â€ a test that is broken and will fail, but shouldnâ€™t be counted as a failure on a TestResult.

 ## Distinguishing test iterations using subtests
 class NumbersTest(unittest.TestCase):